Omadar79/myX16asm/readme.md

-# Captain Rexx: Space Ranger
+# Nebula Squadron

 ## Commander X16 Project

 Welcome to my first Commander X16 project!
 This project is a learning exercise where I am diving into assembly language programming to create a retro-style space shoot-em up game.
 The game is being developed for the Commander X16, a modern 8-bit computer inspired by the classic computers of the 1980s.
+If it goes well, I might port it to other 6502 based systems like the Commodore 64 and/or the NES

 ### Project Overview